StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 #### iCloud
 - Advanced Data Protection: On
 - Access iCloud Data on the Web: Off

-<br>**IMPORTANT NOTE:** Advanced Data Protection means you'll be handling your own encryption keys.
+**IMPORTANT NOTE 1:** Advanced Data Protection means you'll be handling your own encryption keys.
 If you lose this information Apple will not be able to recover your data!

-<br>Note: Keep tabs on what you're using iCloud for and make sure it's only enabled for applications you need.
+Note 2: Keep tabs on what you're using iCloud for and make sure it's only enabled for applications you need.

 ## Wi-Fi

 #### Network Settings
 - Ask to join hotsposts: Off
-- Wifi Network 'Details' > Private Wi-Fi address
+- Wifi Network `Details` > Private Wi-Fi address
-  - Fixed or Rotating
+  - `Fixed` or `Rotating`
-<br>Note: Fixed will use a new, unique MAC address on that specific network.
-Rotating will cycle through new MAC addresses periodically.
+  <br>Note: `Fixed` will use a new, unique MAC address on that specific network. `Rotating` will cycle through new MAC addresses periodically.

 ## Bluetooth
 - Bluetooth: Off

 ## Network
 - Firewall > Firewall: On
   - Options >
-    - Block all incoming connections: On **Note: EXTREME and may break many programs unless you manually exclude them**
+    - Block all incoming connections: On
+      <br>**Note: EXTREME and may break many programs unless you manually exclude them.**
     - Enable stealth mode: On

 ## General

 #### Software Update
 - Automatic Updates >
   - Download new updates when available: On
-  - Insall macOS updates: On
+  - Install macOS updates: On
   - Install application updates from the App Store: On
   - Install Security Responses and system files: On

 #### AirDrop & Handoff
 - Allow Handoff between this Mac and your iCloud devices: Off
-- AirDrop: No One or Contacts Only
+- AirDrop: `No One` or `Contacts Only`
 - AirPlay Receiver: Off
 - Allow AirPlay for: Current User
 - Require password: On

 #### Login Items & Extensions
-Note: Generally keep tabs on programs and extensions in this menu and keep it as minimal as possible.
+Generally keep tabs on programs and extensions in this menu and keep it as minimal as possible.

 ## Siri
 - Siri: Off
 - Siri history: Delete Siri & Dictation History

 ## Notifications

 #### Notification Center
-- Show previews: When Unlocked or Never
+- Show previews: `When Unlocked` or `Never`

 ## Focus
 - Focus status: Off

 ## Privacy & Security

 #### Location Services
 - Location Services: Off

 #### General Permissions (Calendars, Contacts, Files & Folders, Full Disk Access, HomeKit, Media & Apple Music, Passkeys Access, Photos, Reminders, etc.)
-Note: Generally keep tabs on all permissions and restrict as many as possible.
+Generally keep tabs on all permissions and restrict as many as possible.
 The fewer permissions granted the better.

 #### Analytics & Improvements
 - Share Mac Analytics: Off